 What is Globalization?

 Globalization is essentially the means by which individuals, governments, companies, and countries interact with and affect one another, with the goal of helping to build strong alliances that mutually benefit one another.
-Globalization is accomplished through the use of technology, as well as trades and investments made internationally.
-The process can and does affect how different countries and regions develop and progress economically, how political systems are shaped, as well as on the environment and culture of societies around the world.
+Globalization is accomplished through the use of technology, as well as through trades and investments made internationally.
+The process can and does affect how different countries and regions develop and progress economically, how political systems are shaped, and how the environment and cultures of societies around the world are impacted.

 The Current Wave

 Today, globalization is taking on a newer, faster, and more thorough form.
 This is due, in large part, to political and trade policies that have allowed economic structuring to open up in a way that facilitates both domestic and international trade.

 Since World War II – and especially in the past two decades – the majority of the world’s governments have taken on a free-market economic system, which not only increases each country’s own potential for productivity but the possibility for international investments and trading.
 A lot of governments have gone to the bargaining table, removing restrictive commerce barriers between nations, as well as high taxes and tariffs on global goods and services.

 Perhaps the most predominant aspect of the recent wave of globalization is the fact that countries are capable of and willing to explore foreign markets, with companies setting up international headquarters and building factories and businesses in a number of new regions.
 This has opened up the industrial and financial structures of countries, enabling them to cater to broader and more diversified audiences.

 Much credit for the pace and depth of the globalization occurring today must be given to technology.
 Individual economic entities, such as businesses, investors, traders, and even consumers, have a large number of new and ever-evolving technological tools that make international connection and trade more attainable.
 These tools enable individuals and companies to study economic trends and effects more effectively, transfer and trade assets more readily, and collaborate with partners on a global scale.